Code-Institute-Submissions/food-website/README.md

 ## TESTING!

 I have tested the website on various screen sizes and browsers.
 This website works well on small screens and larger screens.
-Currently this website doesn't allow the use of all the "buttons", for example the "our membership packages", "sign in", "App store" and "social media links" buttons dont lead anywhere.
+Currently this website doesn't allow the use of all the "buttons", for example the "membership packages", "sign in", "App store" and "social media links" buttons dont lead anywhere.
 The internal pages are linked very well together, so that the user can visit all five pages of the website flawlessly, in order to easily sign up with us.